HOLLEYS FINE FOODS LTD. (THE ‘COMPANY’) TERMS AND CONDITIONS OF SALE

 Any description given or applied to these products has been given by way of identification only and the use of such description shall not constitute a sale by description.
-For the avoidance of doubt the Purchaser hereby affirms that no reliance was placed on any description when entering into the contract.
+The Company makes every effort to keep its website, printed material and pack designs updated.
+However images of products, and lifestyle and dietary attributes and descriptions of products, on the Company’s website and in its printed material and pack designs are shown for illustration and guidance purposes only.
+For the avoidance of doubt, the Purchaser hereby affirms that no reliance was placed on any description or image when entering into the contract.

-No liability of any nature shall be incurred or accepted by the Company in respect of any representation made by the Company or in respect of any expressed term of this contrast, or on its behalf of the Purchaser, prior to the making of this contract where such representations were made or given in relation to the correspondence of the products with any description, or the quality of the product, or the fitness of the product for any purposes whatsoever.
+(a) No liability of any nature shall be incurred or accepted by the Company in respect of any representation made by the Company, or in respect of any express term of this contract, or on its behalf, to the Purchaser prior to the making of this contract where such representations were made or given in relation to the correspondence of the products with any description, or the quality of the product, or the fitness of the product for any purposes whatsoever.

-Each provision of this clause is to be construed as a separate limitation applying and surviving even of for any reason one or other of the foregoing provisions is held inapplicable or unreasonable in any circumstances, and shall remain in force notwithstanding termination of this contract.
+(c) Nothing in this contract limits any liability which cannot legally be limited.
+Subject to that, the Company’s total liability to the Purchaser shall not exceed the amount of the order in respect of which any liability arises.(d) Each provision of this clause is to be construed as a separate limitation of liability applying and surviving even if for any reason one or other of the foregoing provisions is held inapplicable or unreasonable in any circumstances and shall remain in force notwithstanding termination of this contract.

 All prices shown are strictly net and are subject to change without notification.
 Every effort will be made to maintain prices but variations in costs may necessitate immediate price changes and all orders are accepted on this basis.
 Without prejudice to the generality of the foregoing, any change in the applicable rate of VAT or of any other Government tax or levy shall be to the Purchaser’s account.

-Products subject to VAT are at a rate of 20% unless otherwise stated (subject to Government changes) are so marked in the VAT column of the Company’s invoice and price list.
+Products subject to VAT are at the applicable rate unless otherwise stated are so marked in the VAT column of the Company’s invoice and price list.
 All other products are subject to zero rates and indicated accordingly.

-Any dates given are approximate and late delivery will not be an acceptable reason for refusing products unless the Company is informed in writing before the products are dispatched.
-All products must be checked upon receipt and any shortages/damages must be marked on the delivery note at the time of the delivery and a claim in respect of any such shortages/damages made in writing within three days of receipt of the consignment.
+(a) Any dates given are approximate and late delivery will not be an acceptable reason for refusing products unless the Company is informed in writing before the products are dispatched.

-Payment for products supplied is due before delivery unless a credit account has been agreed.
-Where credit facilities exist payment is due at the end of the month following the month of delivery.
+Payment for products supplied is due proforma, unless a credit account has been agreed.
+Where credit facilities exist, payment is due 30 days from the invoice date.

 If payment of the price or any part thereof is not made by the due date the Company shall be entitled to:

-10.1 Charge interest on the outstanding amount at a rate of 4% per annum above the Lloyds Bank plc base rate from the date payment becomes due until the payment is received together with the costs and disbursements incurred in the recovery of any overdue amounts.
+9.1 Charge interest on the outstanding amount at a rate of 4% per annum above the Bank of England base rate from the date payment becomes due until the payment is received together with the costs and disbursements incurred in the recovery of any overdue amounts.